 You can also set

-You can also ask the program to report the contig names, split names, and gene-level coverage statistics.
+You can also ask the program to report the contig names, split names, and gene-level coverage statistics, which appear as additional columns in the output.

 Edit this file to update this information.